-Morgan Stanley,3 Wells Fargo,4 and Ameriprise5 seem to be choosing the "Tightrope Model", which means they will continue to get commissions for recommending certain investments, but they will promise to only recommend what's truly best for you.
+Morgan Stanley,3 Wells Fargo,4 and Ameriprise5 seemed to be choosing the "Tightrope Model", which meant they would continue to get commissions for recommending certain investments, but they would promise to only recommend what's truly best for you.
 (To see our full descriptions of the possible scenarios, see this FAQ: How will the DOL rule impact me?)

-Take a look at the fine print, though—many firms are only committing to acting in your best interests for retirement accounts.
+Take a look at the fine print, though—many firms were only committing to acting in your best interests for retirement accounts.

 Large financial firms and broker-dealers opposed the rule.
 Their main argument seemed to be that being forced to act in customers’ best interests would make servicing lower-balance accounts economically unappealing.
 In other words, to make any money, they needed to look out for their own financial interests when they provided advice.
 Otherwise, they claimed that lower-balance investors would have no access to advice at all.
 (Of course, we believe it was never really worthy of being called "advice" to begin with, given the conflicts of interest.)
 Read more about what we believe on our Resource Center.